natcap/invest.users-guide/source/en/urban_mental_health.rst

 95     Emergent herbaceous wetlands 1       0.2792
 ====== ============================ ======= =======

 Note: The \`exclude\` field identifies LULC classes that should be excluded (masked out, indicated by a value of 1) from the greenness exposure assessment.
 We recommend excluding water bodies, as they typically exhibit negative NDVI values and there is currently insufficient empirical evidence to establish a reliable effect size for blue space exposure using NDVI as a proxy. \`ndvi\` field specifies the average or median NDVI value associated with each LULC class.
-Users can derive these values by overlaying a LULC raster and an NDVI raster from the same time period (e.g., the same year or growing season) to ensure temporal consistency. \* Providing \`ndvi\` values for excluded LULC types (e.g., 'Open water') is optional.
+Users can derive these values by overlaying a LULC raster and an NDVI raster from the same time period (e.g., the same year or growing season) to ensure temporal consistency.

 NE estimation [option 2] - Using NDVI at two time points directly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The second approach is similar to Option 1, but with a key difference: users directly provide NDVI rasters for both baseline and scenario conditions.
 This option is particularly useful when users wish to use historical or observed data to assess the potential health benefits or risks associated with past or projected landscape changes.

-NDVI-based NE_baseline and NE_scenario are calculated as the average NDVI within a user-defined search radius around each population pixel.
-The model then computes the change in nature exposure (ΔNE) to be used to estimate the health impacts of landscape transformation.
+NDVI-based :math:`NE_{baseline}` and :math:`NE_{scenario}` are calculated as the average NDVI within a user-defined search radius around each population pixel.
+The model then computes the change in nature exposure (:math:`\Delta NE`) to be used to estimate the health impacts of landscape transformation.

 Health Impact Assessment
 ------------------------